 Spending one day in Albuquerque is a vibrant and exciting experience, with historical and cultural roots to both Spanish and indigenous traditions.
 This city was founded along the famous Rio Grande.
 It began as a Spanish colony in 1706 and has now grown into New Mexico’s largest city.

-When we had to go to Santa Fe for a family event, we couldn’t resist renting a car and spending a few days exploring the region.
+When we needed to visit Santa Fe for a family event, we couldn’t resist renting a car so we could spend an entire week in New Mexico.
 Of course our plan included one day in Albuquerque, because the city is so enchanting.

-In this article, we’ll share what we did.
-This isn’t a generic “best things to do in Albuquerque” list, though.
-We carefully crafted our itinerary to include a variety of sights and activities, with history, nature, shopping, museums, wine, Pueblo heritage … and of course, eating bunches of New Mexican food.
+We’re the first to tell you that all the best things to do in Albuquerque won’t fit into one day.
+Still, a carefully planned itinerary will include many of them.
+This is Albuquerque as we saw it.
+We carefully crafted our itinerary to include a variety of sights and activities, with history, nature, shopping, museums, wine, Pueblo heritage … and of course, eating bunches of outstanding New Mexican food.
 We did a lot of that.

-After all, you can’t say you’ve really experienced a place until you’ve tried the local cuisine.
+After all, you can’t fully experience a place without trying the local cuisine.

 There are so many fantastic options as to what you can see in this gorgeous high desert city.
 How much you can fit in will depend on your travel style and how much time you spend at each location.